 Clock modulation throttling

-Clock modulation throttling is a CPU throttling mechanism that decreases the processor multiplier (core ratio), slowing the CPU down to a fraction of its rated speed.
+Clock modulation throttling is a mechanism that decreases the processor multiplier (core ratio), slowing the CPU down to a fraction of its rated speed.
 This form of throttling is an addition to thermal throttling and power limit throttling that activates upon hitting the temperature limits and is mostly used on laptops.

 The causes for clock modulation throttling are all the same, but the effect it has exceeds that of thermal and power limit ones, as it affects the core ratio, multiplying the reduction of clock speed.
 To avoid clock modulation throttling, make sure to monitor your clock speed and temperature readings to stay within manufacturer-specified limits.